Aircraft Engineering BEng (Hons)

 - Full-time

-- You will learn through a combination of face-to-face lectures and tutorials, laboratory and simulation exercises, practical workshops, and online study via the university's virtual learning environment (VLE), with support from your tutors
+- You will mainly study in-person, on campus via a combination of face-to-face lectures and tutorials, laboratory and simulation exercises, and practical workshops

 How long will my course last?